turbyn/moviedb-task/README.md

 ```
 ##### Additional Information and how to use

-Can be used to filter comments associated with proper by providing *imdbID* property in query string:
+Can be used to filter comments associated with proper movie by providing *imdbID* property in query string:
 **Example**
 ```
 /comments?id=tt0848228